 We've already received a complaint letter from a UKIP supporter saying "there's nothing wrong with my sex life and you described it as unfulfilled", and we had to write back and say, "actually, no it was UKIP supporters who described it as unfulfilled".
 [Fantasy-wise] UKIP's all about the dildos, whereas Conservatives were into sex with a sports star - and that was their only fantasy.
 The fact that Conservative's fantasies are so few is interesting when contrasted with Labour and Lib Dems, who are racking them off: spanking, bondage, sex with a transexual, wearing sexy outfits, all sorts.

 So what do you think this can tell us about politics?

 Actually not much.
-Sexual preferences and behaviors generally provide a very weak explanation for somebody's politics, except in the case of [having had] sex with an MP, in which case there is a significantly increased chance the person is a Conservative--but even then that may simply be a reflection of the current Conservative MPs.
+Sexual preferences and behaviours generally provide a very weak explanation for somebody's politics, except in the case of [having had] sex with an MP, in which case there is a significantly increased chance the person is a Conservative - but even then that may simply be a reflection of the current Conservative MPs.